baronet2/edm_reviews/README.md

 # EDM Reviews

-My thoughts on recently-released electronic music.
-Songs marked with an asterisk (\*) are recommended.
+My thoughts on recently-released electronic dance music.
+Songs/albums marked with an asterisk (\*) are recommended.

 Maybe one day, if I find time to figure out how to use a good API for song metadata, I'll throw this stuff into a dataset and see what can be done with it.